• Skip to main content

 I made an eggless Georgian cheese bread because neither the daughter nor the mothership delight in it.

-But the original recipe of Georgian cheese bread has egg.
-Five minutes before the bread is done, you take it out, crack an egg and put it back in the oven.
+But the original recipe for Georgian cheese bread has egg.
+Five minutes before the bread is done, you take it out, crack an egg, and put it back in the oven.
 You bake it just enough that the white solidifies and the yolk is deliciously runny.

 For a completely vegan Georgian cheese bread, use plant-based cheese and butter.
 You can replace the butter with a drizzle of olive oil, too.